Advice for Doctoral students specializing in Ethnomusicology

 See new candidacy requirements in the Graduate Program Manual

-The candidacy examination centers on the dissertation proposal.
+The candidacy examination centers on the dissertation proposal, with a preliminary analytical presentation on a piece of music.

 After that, you'll move on to fieldwork research, and dissertation writing.
 When you and your advisor agree that the dissertation is complete, the final oral examination is scheduled, following which the doctoral degree is bestowed at the next University convocation.